-I have developed a one-to-one session and a workshop for artists, it’s called The Artists Space.
+I have developed a one-to-one session and a workshop for artists, it’s called Artists Insight.
 The first sessions took place in June 2016 in Brighton.
 I want to write about how this evolved.
 The workshop and sessions are about taking the time to reflect on your practice and discuss the issues that concern you – with a fellow artist or group of artists.
 This idea came to me as a synthesis of different threads of ideas that have run through my career as a visual artist and designer.

 The first of those threads is my concern with the social and political relevance of practicing art.
 When I was at art school (1974-6 Fine Art at Leeds) it was very hard to see how what we were doing fitted into the time and place where we lived, it appeared to exist in a vacuum and be separate or even divorced from most peoples reality.
 This was the hey day of conceptualism and while I found myself caught up in those ideas I also felt myself not quite believing in it, not feeling it was something I could do wholeheartedly.

 When I was at Leeds I used to struggle with a profound lack of confidence in the value of making art.
 In order to make anything at all I had to wait until I had a strong idea and make it quickly before I was overcome with doubt again.
 I identified myself as an artist from my earliest memories so my time there was pretty difficult and envisaging a career as a sculptor or artist was fraught with contradictions.

 It was this complex of feelings and ideas that led me into becoming a community artist.
 After volunteering briefly at the Deptford Albany I got a job at Paddington Printshop in West London working with campaign groups designing silk screen posters and leaflets.
 This was my dream job at the time, combining as it did creative work with political and social awareness and working as part of a team.